ParticularlyCALLED

 Therefore, let’s look at mortification like a spiritual workout:

 When a person is in shape, when they are healthy and strong, daily physical exertion is natural for them.
 They hardly notice it.
-Things like housecleaning and yardwork, climbing up and squatting down, carrying groceries and children, moving furniture, all of these things are far less complicated.
-You only start to notice “exertion” mentally when you get breathless just by going up the stairs, or when your parking spot is too far away from the door.
-Ordinary tasks become difficult for example when we injure our back because of our lack of core muscles, we feel shame because we can’t button our pants or play with our kids.
-Lack of exercise, even for people who have “naturally good metabolism” starts to present itself in all kinds of undesirable ways: sallow cheeks, lifeless eyes, acne, body odor, and a general listlessness of spirit, not to mention, less and less natural motivation to work out.
+Things like housecleaning and yardwork, climbing up and squatting down, carrying groceries and children, moving furniture, all of these are far less complicated.
+You only begin to notice “exertion” when things that should be simple are difficult – ie. You get breathless just by going up the stairs, or your parking spot feels too far away from the door.
+But, being in poor physical condition causes more than inconveniences.
+For example, it might cause us to injure our back because of our lack of core muscles or using “good form” to lift heavy objects.
+We feel shame because we can’t button our pants or play with our kids.
+Lack of exercise, even for people who have “naturally good metabolism” presents itself in sallow cheeks, lifeless eyes, acne, body odor, and a general listlessness of spirit, not to mention, less and less natural motivation to work out.

-But the human body was made for motion, and for exertion.
+The human body was made for motion, for exertion.
 This is why exercise produces an endorphin rush, it is why we feel pride of accomplishment when we achieve something we didn’t know we could do.
-It is why growth is invigorating and attractive and why exertion is one of the top ways to prevent and often even cure what has come to be classified as depression.
+It is why growth is invigorating and attractive and why exercise is one of the top ways to prevent and often even cure what has come to be classified as depression.

 Being consistent and committed with a routine flies in the face of our “do whatever you feel like” culture.
-Sometimes we just have to get started no matter how you feel about it.
+Sometimes you just have to get started no matter how you feel about it.

 Don’t think about how you feel at the start, think about how you’ll feel when you are done!
 THAT’s how you get addicted to exercise! – Chalene Johnson.

-The feelings will follow – (Quote from Last Week’s post – 4 Pillars of Self Care)
+The feelings will follow – (Quote from 4 Pillars of Self Care)

 If everybody just did what they felt like, we would have utter chaos.
 Self-control is one of the only bulwarks of a civilized society.